waggle-sensor/waggle/data/README.md

 ## Bulk Sensor Datasets

-Data from Waggle-based sensor nodes (AoT nodes, Waggle uglyboxes, Nano-Waggle lightweight sensors) are available for download and analysis.
+Historic Data from Waggle-based sensor nodes (AoT nodes, Waggle uglyboxes, Nano-Waggle lightweight sensors) are available for download and analysis.
+The data will not be updated anymore as the projects are EOL.

 Data ([ontology](https://github.com/waggle-sensor/beehive-server/blob/master/publishing-tools/projects/AoT_Chicago.complete/sensors.csv)) is assembled and exported daily, and made available via an archive published every day at midnight CST.